Bredgar

 Bredgar is a village and civil parish in the Borough of Swale, Kent, England.

 Location

 The village lies to the southwest of Sittingbourne on the road between Tunstall and Hollingbourne (previously the B2163).
 The M2 motorway crosses the parish.
 Junction 5 is west of the village.

+Population

+Bredgar has a population of 682 according to the 2021 UK Census figures.

 History

 A hoard of 34 Roman gold aurei was discovered in the parish in 1957.
 It is thought to be related to the Claudian invasion, possibly buried by a soldier before the Battle of the Medway.

 In the reign of King Henry III (12th century), Robert de Bredgar, resided here and his name appears in an ancient roll of the benefactors to the monastery of Davington (in Faversham).
 The village was then named after this family.

 The village was originally called Bradgare.
 The parish had around 1300 acres of land, of which one hundred acres are covered by wood.
 With Tunstall and Bobbing, it was controlled by the Manor of Milton.